d0sl/doc-site/content/en/_index.en.md

 ### There are several important advantages over traditional BRE:

 > 1. `d0SL` has very simple purely logical syntax, which does not require any programming skills from users who use it to specify business logic.
-Which any one who has basic understanding of logic can start using it in a matter of several hours unlike other BRE, which require significant investment of time to learn and special programming skills to understand and write business rules.
+Everyone who has basic understanding of logic can start using it in a matter of several hours unlike other BREs, which require significant investment of time to learn and special programming skills to understand and write business rules.

 > 2. `d0SL` scales from embedded systems to enterprise level.
 Its footprint is very lightweight and can be deployed even on embedded systems like Raspberry PI.
 On the other hand, `d0SL` can be used on enterprise level (we have carrier grade version of `d0SL` called Eyeline SDP, which is used by several mobile telcos, banks etc).

-> 3. `d0SL` has very clear intuitive semantics for non programmers, because `d0SL` is based on a pure Delta 0 subset of first order predicate logic and has mathematically proven semantic.
-Unlike `d0SL` other BRE's have non clear semantic which makes them much more difficult to use.
+> 3. `d0SL` has very clear intuitive semantics for non programmers, because `d0SL` is based on a pure Delta 0 subset of first order predicate logic and has mathematically proven semantics.
+Unlike `d0SL` other BREs have non clear semantics which makes them much more difficult to use.

-> 4. `d0SL` allows to create DSL's (domain specific languages) which can be used to create business rules not only by your employees, but also by your end users.
+> 4. `d0SL` allows to create DSLs (domain specific languages) which can be used to create business rules not only by your employees, but also by your end users.

-> 5. `d0SL` provides IDE our of the box, which simplifies creation of logical rules.
+> 5. `d0SL` provides IDE out of the box, which simplifies creation of logical rules.
 We supply this in a form of `d0SL` plugin for JetBrains MPS.
 This simplifies the creation of semantic logical models because this plugin helps the user to create syntactically correct semantic models.

 > 6. `d0SL` allows easy integration with your existing software by implementing integration drivers (so called domain models).

-> 7. `d0SL` allows to implement one set of logical rules on top of the other sets of logical rules (a set of logical rules are called semantic model).
-This allows to increase level of abstraction as much as you need.
+> 7. `d0SL` allows to implement one set of logical rules on top of the other sets of logical rules (a set of logical rules is called semantic model).
+In turn this allows to increase level of abstraction as much as you need.
 And this is important for you to create a Domain Specific Language for your users/employees which is easy to learn and easy to use.